Maintain U.S. Government Contribution to UNICEF

 The funding UNICEF receives in the annual appropriations enables UNICEF to be an indispensable partner of the United States in saving children from preventable deaths, supporting basic education, fighting the impact of HIV/AIDS on children, and protecting children from violence, exploitation, and abuse.
 The contribution also enables UNICEF to partner with American service organizations such as Kiwanis International to fight iodine deficiency disorders and maternal and neonatal tetanus, and Rotary International to work for the global eradication of polio.
 These are examples of successful initiatives that are strongly supported by the American people.

-The appropriations for UNICEF also position UNICEF to respond quickly in humanitarian emergencies, including the response to Ebola and the impact on children of the crises in Syria, Iraq, South Sudan, and the Central African Republic.
+The appropriations for UNICEF also position UNICEF to respond quickly in humanitarian emergencies, including the response to Ebola and the impact on children of the crises in Syria, Iraq, the Central African Republic, South Sudan, Somalia, Nigeria, and Yemen.

 Thank you for considering my request.
 I look forward to hearing from you.